 The health risk of a sedentary job and why it’s essential to stay active:

-Another risk associated with a sedentary job is lower back pain.
-Because when you are inactive for long periods, your muscles weaken, and your discs start to shrink.
-This can lead to chronic lower back pain.
+Another common issue associated with sedentary jobs is lower back pain.
+When you remain inactive for extended periods, your muscles can weaken, and the discs in your spine can begin to shrink.
+This can unfortunately lead to chronic lower back pain.

 Ways to stay active in a sedentary job (desk job)